 The Laboratory generates small amounts of radioactive low-level waste (LLW) from legacy contaminated buildings during renovation activities.
 Approximately 2-3 cubic meters of LLW are generated each year.
-There were no low-level waste shipments in 2015.
+There were no LLW shipments in 2016.
 LLW is shipped offsite for disposal every 5-6 years.
 The last shipment occurred in July 2012.

 The Laboratory disposed of RCRA waste at an out-of-state EPA permitted facility.
-There were five shipments of RCRA hazardous waste in 2015.
+There were two shipments of RCRA hazardous waste in 2016.